Updated February 13, 2023

 Their spicy Scarpariello wings are the locals’ favorite app.
 I like the stuffed mushroom as well.
 The veal scaloppine marsala (pictured above) is another local favorite.
 The marsala wine sauce is so rich and flavorful.
 There are many pasta options.
 If you are sharing a few plates already, I recommend ordering one pasta dish for every four people in your party.
 For dessert, Titanic is the way to go!

-Asian Places to Eat in New York
+Asian Restaurants in New York

 Hours: Lunch daily 12pm – 2:30pm